Education

 Fellowships

-The Department of Emergency Medicine offers fellowships in the following areas:
+The Department of Emergency Medicine offers opportunities to experience medicine in Kenya and other countries.

-The Department of Emergency Medicine offers opportunities to experience medicine in Kenya.
-We partner with AMPATH, a partnership between Moi University, Moi Teaching and Referring Hospital, and the AMPATH Consortium of universities around the world.
+We are currently partnering with AMPATH in Kenya, a partnership between Moi University, Moi Teaching and Referring Hospital, and the AMPATH Consortium of universities.
 Together, we work to build holistic, sustainable health in Kenya and around the world.